jasonyingling/gibby/readme.txt

 = Does this theme support any plugins? =

-_s includes support for Infinite Scroll in Jetpack.
+gibby includes support for Infinite Scroll in Jetpack.

 == Changelog ==